rgwood/Project-Santa-Cruz-Private-Preview/user-guides/general/troubleshooting_and_testing_tips.md

 ## Other device commands

-To run these commands, connect to the devkit's Wi-Fi AP, SSH into the devkit using PuTTY, and enter the commands in the PuTTY terminal.
+To run these commands, connect to the devkit's Wi-Fi AP (if a Wi-Fi connection has not yet been set up through the [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md)), SSH into the devkit using PuTTY, and enter the commands in the PuTTY terminal.

 |Category:         |Command:                    |Function:                  |
 |------------------|----------------------------|---------------------------|